 - Most importantly, buy your tickets from a company that has official tickets.
 There are not many companies in the UK with official tickets, and they have an appointed network around the world of sub-agents that sell on their behalf.

 - When purchasing from a vendor, the quality and reliability of the ticket can be determined by price.
 The expense of the ticket is generally an indicator that more hands have handled it – and the higher the risk, unless you are buying an expensive ticket.
 The cheapest ticket needs researching.
 In this sector, whilst official tickets are not relatively expensive (only black market dealers will tell you sport is expensive), cheap (as in as cheap as on the club’s website) is a big indicator of a problem.
 Nobody is going to sell a ticket to a Man Utd vs Liverpool game at face value.
-It’s not possible, it would need to be a season ticket holder (if you know a season ticket holder I suppose it’s feasible), and that person would have to hand their season ticket (yes, it’s like a credit card) to you before the game and receive it back afterwards.
+It’s not possible, it would need to be a season ticket holder (if you know a season ticket holder I suppose it’s feasible, but highly unlikely that they will part with that ticket), and that person would have to hand their season ticket (yes, it’s like a credit card) to you before the game and receive it back afterwards.

 - Anyone selling tickets in the away section of a stadium is an immediate red flag.
 Officially, nobody can sell the away section tickets at any stadium.
 Those tickets are managed by the actual (away) club, and fans apply to the club for a space on busses that go straight to the away section gates of the away match.